 - Osteodystrophy (decalcification and fragility of the bones)

 Techniques of renal replacement therapy: Hemodialysis or Peritoneal Dialysis

 Among the techniques of renal replacement therapy, that is to say, those that will supply kidney function, when they present a significant deterioration of between 5-15% of their capacity, it is necessary to choose the technique depending on the characteristics of the patient and the recommendations of your nephrologist in Delhi.

 In both cases, once the treatment is started, both hemodialysis and peritoneal dialysis recover the feeling of well-being and improve the functioning of the body’s systems.

-Kidney transplant in Delhi is the best renal replacement therapy because it offers the possibility of a better quality of life by restoring all affected functions and eliminates the need for chronic dialysis.
+Kidney transplant in Delhi is the best renal replacement therapy because it offers the possibility of a better quality of life by restoring all affected functions and eliminates the need for chronic dialysis in Delhi.
 A transplanted kidney can work well for many years, depending on the general health of the recipient and the characteristics of the donor’s kidney.

-In any case, before being a candidate for a kidney transplant recipient, additional tests should be performed to ensure optimal performance, since it requires immunosuppressive drugs, that is, they depress the body’s natural defenses and predispose other diseases of an infectious nature, as well as the success of surgery, since it does not stop being a surgical intervention with its risks.
-So not all patients are suitable for such intervention, should be assessed by a nephrologist in Delhi and the transplant team.
+In any case, before being a candidate for a kidney transplant recipient, additional tests should be performed to ensure optimal performance, since it requires immunosuppressive drugs, that is, they depress the body’s natural defences and predispose other diseases of an infectious nature, as well as the success of surgery since it does not stop being a surgical intervention with its risks.
+So not all patients who are suitable for such intervention, should be assessed by a nephrologist in Delhi and the transplant team.